General Principles of Secondary Active Transporter Function: Introduction

-In this review we focus on overarching principles that are common across almost all secondary active transporters.
-We begin with the \emph{alternating access model} which provides the ``standard model'' for explaining transporter function in a structural context (Section~\ref{sec:alternatingaccess}).
+In this review we focus on overarching principles that are common across many secondary active transporters.
+The alternating access model provides the ``standard model'' for explaining transporter function in a structural context (Section~\ref{sec:alternatingaccess}).
 Although evolution always finds ways to add a few exceptions to common rules (for instance, there are a few transporters that do not appear to follow the classical alternating access model), the physical principles under which transporters operate are not negotiable.
 Transporters function out of equilibrium as ``physical enzymes'' that catalyze transport by free energy transduction through cyclic processes (Section~\ref{sec:thermodynamics}).
 Ten years ago, a remarkable insight was found into the evolutionary mechanism that can generate protein structures that can switch between the two states of the alternating access model: transporters contain so-called inverted repeat sequences that fold into structures with an internal pseudo two-fold symmetry.
 This symmetry is broken to generate two different conformations, as discussed in Section~\ref{sec:symmetry}.
-A complimentary view of transporters is that of a pore with multiple coupled gates; originally motivated by the description of ion channels as pores with a single gate, this cartoon model has proven valuable because transporters actually contain physical components that perform the functions of gates, as will be shown with selected examples in Section~\ref{sec:gates}.
+A complementary view of transporters is that of a pore with multiple coupled gates; originally motivated by the description of ion channels as pores with a single gate, this cartoon model has proven valuable because transporters actually contain physical components that perform the functions of gates, as will be shown with selected examples in Section~\ref{sec:gates}.
 When the alternating access/gated pore model is considered together with the cycle view of transport, a simple unified picture emerges that describes symporters, antiporters, and uniporters as ideals in a spectrum of functionality (Section~\ref{sec:unified}).
+We close with a brief perspective in Section~\ref{sec:limitations} on the complexity of observed transporter function that needs to be taken into account beyond the broad principles reviewed here.